JeromeTing/DanceScheduleApp/README.md

 - as a user, I want to be able to see the schedule for the week
 - as a user, I want to be able to remove students from classes
 - as a user, I want to be able to change a dance class' details

+- as a user, I want to be able to save my dance schedule to file
+- as a user, I want to be able to load my dane schedule from file